temporalio/documentation/docs/dev-guide/sdks.md

 <div class="tdiw"><div class="tditw"><p class="tdit">The SDKs Replay code execution to continue from the last step</p></div><div class="tdiiw"><img class="img_ev3q" src="/diagrams/replay-basic.svg" alt="The SDKs Replay code execution to continue from the last step" height="338" width="1401" /></div></div>

-We will delve into this idea more later, but for now, it signifies that the SDKs can automatically continue a process from the point of interruption, should a transient failure occur.
+We will delve into this idea more later, but for now, it signifies that the SDKs can automatically continue a process from the point of interruption, should a failure occur.
 This capability stems from the SDK's ability to persist each step the program takes.

 ## Temporal SDKs major components {#major-components}

 **What are the major components of Temporal SDKs?**

-Temporal SDKs offer developers with the following:
+Temporal SDKs offer developers the following:

 - A Temporal Client to communicate with a Temporal Cluster
-- APIs to develop application code Workflows & Activities
+- APIs to develop application code (Workflows & Activities)
 - APIs to configure and run Workers
-- A common library for code that’s used across the Client, Worker, and Workflow

 <div class="tdiw"><div class="tditw"><p class="tdit">Temporal SDK components create a runtime across your environment and a Temporal Cluster</p></div><div class="tdiiw"><img class="img_ev3q" src="/diagrams/temporal-sdk-components.svg" alt="Temporal SDK components create a runtime across your environment and a Temporal Cluster" height="870" width="1246" /></div></div>